ArneLimburg/jpasecurity/README.md

 * Easy Extensibility: With the extensibility of JPA Security it is easy to provide your own access control paradigm, access rules storage or login mechanism.

 # JPA Version
-Actual all JPA 2.1 features are supported.
+Currently all JPA 2.1 features are supported.

 [What is new in JPA 2.1?](https://en.wikibooks.org/wiki/Java_Persistence/What_is_new_in_JPA_2.1%3F)